miklb/michaelbishop/README.md

 I've thought long and hard on how **I** want to make websites for **me**.
 This is where I've landed.
 Eleventy as a static site generator and PostCSS for styling development.
 I am borrowing heavily from work I've previously done with Jekyll-IndieWeb.

-This will not be a framework or a project I maintain for general use.
-I do encourage you to dig through the code and take any bits that might be useful.
-If you find a bug or have a question about a piece of code, feel free to [open an issue](https://github.com/miklb/michaelbishop/issues).
+This project will be the building blocks for the next iteration of that project.
+The primary difference will be that this project will be built to used with CloudCannon instead of Micropub.
+That's not to say micropub can't also be used, but for broader appeal a web interface to post from without configuring a micropub server is in my opinion a more viable option for the broader community.

+See a bug?
+Please [open an issue](https://github.com/miklb/michaelbishop/issues).

 Reference: